vicoslab/patroller/README.md

-Keeping order on multi-user multi-GPU machines.
+Keeping order on multi-user multi-resource machines.
 Work in progress.